Staying Cool: Predictive Maintenance for HVAC Systems

 How AI Improves HVAC Maintenance

 At a high level, AI can be applied to analyze historical and real-time data from HVAC systems to identify patterns and anomalies that offer insight into potential failures.
-This is made possible by IoT devices such as smart sensors, which are installed directly into HVAC systems to collect and analyze endpoint intelligence.
+This is made possible by IoT devices such as smart sensors, which are installed directly into HVAC systems to collect and analyze edge intelligence.

 Sophisticated smart sensors can detect subtle changes in system behaviors to identify potential issues based on environmental factors such as temperature, pressure, humidity, sound, and energy consumption.
 AI empowers contractors and homeowners to take proactive measures rather than simply waiting for issues to arise.
 This can significantly reduce repair costs, prolong the system’s lifespan, and eliminate service disruptions.